cupcake-recipes.com

 Preparation Steps

-• Preheat oven to 350°F. Line a 9‑inch cake pan with parchment paper.
+• Preheat oven to 340°F. Line three 9-inch cake tins with oil and baking paper and set aside.

-• Pour the batter into the prepared pan and bake for 25‑30 minutes, or until a toothpick inserted in the center comes out with a few moist crumbs.
-Cool in the pan 10 minutes then transfer to a wire rack to cool completely.
+• Divide the batter evenly into the three prepared tins and bake for 12 to 15 minutes, or until the cakes have risen and a toothpick inserted into the center comes out clean.

 Notes